cheddatech/CheddaBoards-SDK/README.md

 # CheddaBoards 🧀

-Open source SDK for decentralized game leaderboards and achievements on the Internet Computer Protocol.
+Open source SDK game leaderboards, achievements and analytics on the Internet Computer Protocol.

 ## What is CheddaBoards?

 CheddaBoards provides a **free hosted backend service** for indie game developers to add leaderboards, achievements, and player profiles to their games.
-Your data is stored permanently on the ICP blockchain.
+Your data is stored permanently on and is immutable.

 - **Free Tier**: Up to 1000 players per game
 - **Open Source SDK**: This repository